Adoption and What to Expect

 - Vet visit at 8 weeks for initial exam, fecal check, vaccinations, and health certificates

-- Two year health guarantee against genetic diseases
+- One year health guarantee against genetic diseases

 Puppy Selection and Payment

 Once you have chosen your puppy and payment has cleared our bank, all photos of your puppy will be marked as “RESERVED”.
-You will have access to the Puppy Cam on our website from birth through age 8 weeks.
+You will have access to the Puppy Cam on our website until the puppies are 8 weeks.
 They are born in our guest bedroom and move into the family room at 4 weeks.